 With a little luck, the customer had their update a couple of days after ordering.
 Monitor paid close attention to customers’ requests, even if the idea has always been to provide a standard system.

 Then came the internet.
-As luck would have it, Monitor had made a head start thanks to something called PC Anywhere – a solution that dialed up a modem and remotely controlled the customers’ computers via a fax socket.
-Thomas remembers some funny stories from that period.
-Like the time a customer called and was upset someone at Monitor had moved their printer, in the printer room (which was locked), via the fax socket ... and only Monitor could gain access to the room.
+However, Monitor had made a head start thanks to something called PC Anywhere.
+This solution dialed up a modem and remotely controlled the customers’ computers via a fax socket.
+Thomas remembers some funny stories from that time.
+Like the time a customer called and was upset someone at Monitor had moved their printer, in the printer room (which was locked), via the fax socket...
+And only Monitor could gain access to the room.

 Then came Microsoft Windows.

 Both Kenneth and Thomas agree that moving from DOS to Windows was the biggest and most important technical paradigm shift in Monitor’s history.
 Switching to the new platform was a critical decision.

 “This was at the end of Monitor’s third generation, you could say.
 Microsoft had released Windows and our customers wanted to work in it.
 Our competitors could, but not us.
 We’d reached a crossroads, which was business critical.
 We were forced to make sure it worked,” says Kenneth.